PowerSchool Cybersecurity Event

 The Committee will review injuries and accidents.

 The Committee has the power to make recommendations to the employer on ways to improve workplace safety and health.
-The employer must respond in writing to any written recommendations within twenty one (21) days.
+The employer must respond in writing to any written recommendations within thirty (30) days.

 The Safety and Health Committee must be present at the investigation of work refusal.
 If a worker is killed or critically injured on the job, the Committee has the obligation to inspect the scene of the accident and any machine, equipment, substance, etc. that may be connected with the accident.